hawkbsilleee/portfolio/README.md

 🔗 **Article:** https://www.avenues.org/world-of-avenues/the-nibbler-project2
 🔗 **Repo:** https://github.com/hawkbsilleee/Project-Nibbler

+**🏆 Recognition:** Won Best in Class in NASA's Waste to Base Materials Challenge, filed US Patent (Application No.: 17/316,887)

 ### ⭐ Overview
 As an intern with the Avenues Tiger Works R&D Team, I worked on Project Nibbler, developing a household waste converter in collaboration with colleagues in Brazil and across the US.
 I led the New York team, coordinating with international team members to advance this sustainability initiative.